Auto Note Importer

 3. Select scopes:

-• data.records:read - Required for importing notes
+• data.records:read — required for importing

-• data.records:write - Required for bidirectional sync
+• data.records:write — required for bidirectional sync

-• schema.bases:read - Required for field selection
+• schema.bases:read — required for field selection

-2. Configure Plugin
+2. Configure the Plugin

 3. Sync Notes